Vivek-04022001/documentation/docs/glossary.md

 Zope Component Architecture
     Zope Component Architecture (ZCA) is a Python framework for supporting component based design and programming.
     It's very well suited to developing large Python software systems.
-    The ZCA is not specific to the Zope web application server.
+    The ZCA isn't specific to the Zope web application server.
     It can be used for developing any Python application.
     Maybe it should be called Python Component Architecture.
     ```{seealso}